ethaniccc/Esoteric/README.md

 ## Detections
 These are a list of the current detections Esoteric has, along with descriptions of those checks.

+* **Autoclicker**
+    - A: Checks if the player's CPS exceeds a certain threshold.
+* **Aim**
+    - A: Checks if the player's headYaw does not correlate with the player's yaw.
+    - B: Checks if the player's yaw movement is rounded.
+* **KillAura**
+    - A: Checks if the player is swinging their arm whilst attacking.
+* **Range**
+    - A: Checks if the player's range goes beyond a certain threshold.
+Devices which have the capability to switch to touch-screen easily are exempted from this check.
+    - B: Checks if the player is looking at the entity it's attacking.
 * **Fly**
     - A: Estimates the next Y movement of the player.
 This check detects basic flies.
     - B: Checks if the current Y movement of the player is near equal to the  Y movement of the player.